 do not capitalize majors, programs, specializations, or concentrations of study when they are not part of an official department name or title, but proper nouns are capitalized: She received a bachelor’s degree in biological systems engineering; he majored in dairy science.

-there are currently 29 undergraduate majors and certificates within CALS:
+there are currently 24 undergraduate majors within CALS:

 - agricultural business management